orome/crypto-enigma-py/README.rst

 |Python Programming Language| |PyPi| |Development Status| |BSD3 License| |PyPi Build Status| |Waffle| |Gitter|

-An Enigma machine simulator with state and encoding display for Python 2.7.
+An Enigma machine simulator with state and encoding display for Python 3.6 and 3.7.

 Currently support is only provided for those `machine models`_ in most widespread general use during the war years: the `I`_, `M3`_, and `M4`_.